Zehra Deović: Biography

 Deović was born in Foča, Kingdom of Yugoslavia (modern-day Bosnia and Herzegovina), to Bosniak parents Halim and Abida Deović.
 Her father was killed in 1941 and she relocated as a World War II refugee to Sarajevo in 1943 with her mom and two siblings.
 After three years, they returned to Foča.

 As a child, Deović joined Foča's youth cultural club "Jedinstvo" (Unity) and first began performing with them in major cities of Yugoslavia in 1953.
 During these tours she had the chance to perform alongside the famous folk singers of the time, such as Vuka Šeherović.
 In 1960, she moved back to Sarajevo for schooling and auditioned for Radio Sarajevo with the folk song "Dvije su se vode zavadile".
 She passed and was given a recording contract with the Zagreb-based label Jugoton.
 Deović released her debut studio album Pjesme iz Bosne on 11 December 1962.
 Through her career she was a frequent participant in the annual music festival in Ilidža, in addition to multiple other music festivals in the region.

+Her last public appearance was on March 1, 2015 when she appeared on the BHRT show dedicated to singer Safet Isović to whom she dedicated her song.

 Deović died at age 76 after a long illness on 30 October 2015 in Sarajevo.